Grammy Award for Record of the Year: Achievements

+Ricky Martin, Luis Fonsi, Daddy Yankee and Bad Bunny are the only Puerto Ricans to be nominated, with Bad Bunny receiving two nominations.
+In 1959, André Previn became the first German to be nominated.
+In 1964, The Singing Nun became the first Belgian to be nominated.
+In 1979, Gerry Rafferty became the first Scottish to be nominated.
+In 1983, Vangelis became the first Greek to be nominated.
+In 2008, Rihanna became the first Barbadian to be nominated.
+In 2019, J Balvin became the first Colombian to be nominated.
+In 2022, ABBA became the first Swedish artists to be nominated.
+In 2026, Rosé became the first South Korean to be nominated.

+Roberta Flack, George Benson, Michael Jackson, Tina Turner, Bobby McFerrin, Natalie Cole, Nat King Cole, Whitney Houston, Seal, Ray Charles, Pharrell Williams, Nile Rodgers, Childish Gambino, Anderson .Paak, Lizzo and Kendrick Lamar are the only African-Americans to win the award, with Flack winning twice consecutively.

 At 17 years old, Lorde became the youngest main artist to be nominated for "Royals" in 2014, with Billie Eilish becoming the youngest winner at 18 years old for "Bad Guy" in 2020.

 Christopher Cross and Billie Eilish are the only artists to receive Grammys for Record of the Year as well as Album of the Year, Song of the Year, and Best New Artist in a single ceremony.
-Adele was the first artist to win the award for Record of the Year, Album of the Year, Song of the Year, and Best New Artist from separate occasions, and first woman to accomplish this feat.
+Adele was the first artist to win the awards for Record of the Year, Album of the Year, Song of the Year, and Best New Artist on separate occasions.
 Only seven artists took the Record of the Year and Best New Artist awards during the same ceremony: Bobby Darin ("Mack the Knife" in 1960), Christopher Cross ("Sailing" in 1981), Sheryl Crow ("All I Wanna Do" in 1995), Norah Jones ("Don't Know Why" in 2003), Amy Winehouse ("Rehab" in 2008), Sam Smith ("Stay with Me (Darkchild Version)" in 2015) and Billie Eilish ("Bad Guy" in 2020).

-Frank Sinatra, Roberta Flack, Steve Winwood, Post Malone, Billie Eilish, and Doja Cat are the only artists to receive three consecutive nominations for Record of the Year.
-Additionally, Sinatra holds the record for most consecutive years being nominated for Record of the Year, with four.

 The person to appear on the most consecutive Records of the Year was Hal Blaine, the prolific studio drummer who played on six consecutive winners from 1966 to 1971: "A Taste of Honey", "Strangers in the Night", "Up, Up and Away", "Mrs. Robinson", "Aquarius/Let the Sunshine In", and "Bridge Over Troubled Water".

 Thirty-two of the winning songs have also won the award for Song of the Year.